2103461/CS220-AU-portfolio/posts/2021-12-02-sociological-imagination-in-the-future.md

 To assess this, I thought back to my sociological past, and also consulted my present sociological projects.
 The common theme running throughout these periods, and my website in general, is a desire to tackle social inequality.

-I simply find it devastating that such blatant inequlities exist today, and that women, ethnic minority groups, the elderly, disabled individuals, members of the LGBTQA+ community, and so many more persist to be oppressed and denied basic rights and opportunities in society.
+I simply find it devastating that such blatant inequalities exist today, and that women, ethnic minority groups, the elderly, disabled individuals, members of the LGBTQA+ community, and so many more persist to be oppressed and denied basic rights and opportunities in society.
 From year 11 to today, I have constantly shown interest in raising awareness on social injustice, so this is the direction my research will take.

 But you may be thinking, which strand of inequality?
 Indeed, writing a dissertation on inequality would ultimately take me centuries to complete, so I will have to consider which part of inequality most appeals to me.
 And the answer to that question, is gender.